Birding the Byway

 by: Bryan Davis, “Cyclist at Large”

-Add the newly constructed Green Mountain Scenic Overlook and Trailhead and you have the recipe for hours of some of the best bike riding in Florida.
-Sitting well above Lake Apopka this is a great little stop along the way to take it all in and feel as if you are hundreds of miles…Read More
+Add the Green Mountain Scenic Overlook and Trailhead and you have the recipe for hours of some of the best bike riding in Florida.
+Sitting well above Lake Apopka this is a great little stop along the way to take it all in and feel as if you are hundreds of miles away from reality…Read More